-Once you’ve set up your recurring schedule, you can do a lot in the Health app.
+Once you’ve set up your recurring schedule, you can do much in the Health app.
 You can set different schedules for weekdays and weekends or modify them later if your life changes.
 Tap or click here to enable and use the health features on your Apple Watch.

-While Android phones don’t have the Health app, you still have options to create a set time period to not be disturbed by your phone.
+While Android phones don’t have the Health app, you still have options to create a set time not to be disturbed by your phone.

 You can do this by adding a rule.
 It is important to note that the general instructions can vary by phone manufacturer, so it’s important to double-check with your phone’s manual if you can’t find the options listed.
 Tap or click here for thousands of free online user manuals.

 - Open Settings.

 - Turn on automatically.